 You'll find other restaurants right on the beach, as well; eclectic and funky styles still make appearances.

-Finally, simply walking along the beach is fun: stop and sample different restaurants for snacks or drinks.
-You'll find small shops along the way; or head to the Times Square mall where you can barter even inside a proper store.
+Simply walking along the beach is fun.
+Stop and sample different restaurants for snacks or drinks.
+You'll find small shops along the way, or head to the Times Square mall where you can barter even inside a proper store.

 The Negril Cliffs